lit-mod-viz/middlemarch-critical-histories/papers/spring2017-middlemarch-paper/middlemarch-critical-histories-article-outline-spring2017.md

 ## Cut Sections ##

--  Visualization: the question of how to visualize
+-  Visualization: the question of how to visualize [This might be worth incorporating into a methods article]
 	- Have this in the section the issues of how to represent it -- ALSO methodological
 	- a way of bringing in non-digital people into the paper?
 	- the bin and unit sizes